Leadership and the One Minute Manager…

 The Different Leadership Styles

-# 1 Directing – This is when you tell the person exactly what they need to do and supervise them closely.
+Directing is when you tell the person exactly what they need to do and you supervise them very closely.
 When it comes to network marketing, this leadership style is best used with someone who is brand new to the business and doesn’t know what to do or how to do it.
-You give them specific tasks to do and you monitor them closely until they get the gist of it, and can do some things on their own.
+You give them very specific tasks to do and you monitor them closely until they get the gist of it, and can do some things on their own.